 The Taiwan Week opening ceremony will feature speakers from international exchanges, global asset management firms, multinational financial groups, and leading Taiwanese corporations, while the Chung-Hua Institution for Economic Research will moderate a panel with representatives from the financial and industrial sectors, Kao noted.

-A key highlight will be the Asian Asset Management Center Forum, opened by FSC Chairman Peng Jin-long (彭金隆), where experts from government, academia, and industry will discuss strategies to enhance Taiwan's global financial visibility and competitiveness, including tax incentives for foreign investors and progress on the asset management center policy.
+A key highlight will be the Asian Asset Management Center Forum, opened by FSC Chairman Peng Jin-lung (彭金隆), where experts from government, academia, and industry will discuss strategies to enhance Taiwan's global financial visibility and competitiveness, including tax incentives for foreign investors and progress on the asset management center policy.

 Other Taiwan Week events will cover policy, industry, and investment themes, including a regional capital market summit, an ETF investment expo in Kaohsiung, and forums on ESG, corporate governance, and public-private collaboration.